hershel/hershel/docs/plugin.md

 ### Handle the scope

-If you are using register only for extending the functionality of the server with decorate, it is your responsibility to tell Hershel to not create a new scope, otherwise your changes will not be accessible by the user in the upper scope.
+If you are using register only for extending the functionality of the server with decorate, it is your responsibility to tell Hershel not to create a new scope, otherwise your changes will not be accessible by the user in the upper scope.

 You have two ways to tell Fastify to avoid the creation of a new context:

 - Use the fastify-plugin module
 - Use the 'skip-override' hidden property

-We recommend to using the <a href="https://github.com/hershel/plugin">`@hershel/plugin`</a> module, because it solves this problem for you.
+We recommend using the <a href="https://github.com/hershel/plugin">`@hershel/plugin`</a> module, because it solves this problem for you.

 In addition if you use this module when creating new plugins, you can declare the expected Hershel version that your plugin needs and the plugin name.
-Check the documentation to know more about how to use `@hershel/plugin`.
+Check the documentation to learn more about how to use `@hershel/plugin`.

-If you don't use the module, you can use the 'skip-override' hidden property, but we do not recommend it.
+If you don't use the module, you can use the 'skip-override' hidden property, but it is not recommended.

 ```js
 function yourPlugin(instance, opts, done) {